Brendan Bracken: Legacy

 Bracken was a consequential figure in British politics during his lifetime.
 His biographer, Charles Lysaght, wrote about him: “Without him Churchill might not have survived politically, let alone become Prime Minister.
 He was also a spin doctor par excellence half a century before the term was invented.
 And he was the effective founding father of the modern Financial Times, Britain’s highest quality daily newspaper.”

 Randolph Churchill, Winston Churchill's son, once described Bracken as “the fantasist whose dreams came true".

 Bracken and his relationship with Churchill were the focus of an exhibit at The Little Museum of Dublin in 2016 called Churchill & the Irishman.
 The exhibit featured a collection of Bracken's letters to his mother.
 This was the first time that Bracken had been the subject of an exhibition.
 The exhibition was formally opened by John Ridding, at the time the Chief Executive of the Financial Times.

 In popular culture

 In Evelyn Waugh's 1945 novel Brideshead Revisited, Bracken served as a model for the character of Rex Mottram.
 Bracken is featured in the 1981 TV miniseries Winston Churchill: The Wilderness Years, portrayed by Tim Pigott-Smith.
 In The Gathering Storm (2002), he is played by Anthony Brophy.

 It has been theorized that Bracken may have been the inspiration for Big Brother and/or O'Brien of the novel Nineteen Eighty-Four, as George Orwell worked at the Ministry of Information under Bracken's term as Minister of Information.

-Bracken appears as a major character in Thomas Kilroy's 1986 play Double Cross.
+Lord Bracken appears as a major character in Thomas Kilroy's 1986 play Double Cross.
 Stephen Rea originated the role.